sbackus/antifa-witches/README.md

 This isn't an Indiana Jones movie.
 The natzis aren't wearing swastika or speaking german.
 They're the Richard Spencer type: all-american, clean cut, suit wearing.
 They will deny that they're the fascists.
-They'll say that they just want to have their convention in pease They'll say that the witches are the real extremists.
+They'll say that they just want to have their convention in pease.
+They'll say that the witches are the real extremists.

-NatziCon should be happening in a week or two.
+NatziCon is in a week or two.
 Give the witches time to make magic, to talk with each other and plan.
 They might stop NatziCon before it even begins.
 That's great.